Festive Finances: How to Save Money This Christmas

 If you started saving on January 1st and deposited $100 a fortnight into a separate account, here’s what you’d have saved by Christmas Day in those two accounts with vastly different interest rates:

-The higher the interest rate and the more you save regularly, the greater your savings will be.
+The higher the interest rate and the more you save regularly, the more significant your savings will be.

 2. Set a hard budget